ysengoku/42-cpp/cpp04/README.md

 ## Abstract class
 Abstract class is a base class which is not instantiable.
-To create an abstruct class, we put
+To create an abstract class, we set all methodes to pure virtual.

 ## Interface
-Interface is a pure abstruct class which has only pure virtual methodes.
+Interface is a pure abstract class which has only pure virtual methodes.

 ```c++
 // Virtual methode